 What do small grants cover?

 The foundation’s small grants pool is available to current grantees to help them strengthen their capacity to sustain and advance their work.
+Grantees can apply for up to two grants, one in community organizing, and one in organizational development.
 Small grants can defray the cost of hands-on consultation, and are also intended to enable our grantee organizations to increase their learning and expand their influence by attending conferences and trainings that connect staff and members to other groups working on similar issues.
-Grantees can apply for up to two grants, one in organizational development and one in community organizing.

-Grants to attend organizing trainings and conferences, to support leadership and membership development, to cover the costs of expenses for direct action activities, meetings and travel, and community organizing coaching opportunities.
+Grants to support leadership and membership development; to cover the costs of expenses for community organizing coaching opportunities, direct action activities, and meetings and travel; and to attend organizing trainings and conferences.